Sebastian Kurz: Islam policy

 of right-wing extremism.
 Key officers of the DÖW generally welcomed the government's proposition.

 Same-sex marriage

 A ruling of the Constitutional Court in December 2017 declared most provisions of the Registered Partnership Act to be unconstitutional and overturned them, which ultimately resulted in the legalisation of same-sex marriage in Austria.
-Both the ÖVP and FPÖ opposed same-sex marriage and previously rejected several bills introduced by the SPÖ, NEOS, and the Green party that would have legalized it prior to the court ruling.
+Both the ÖVP and FPÖ opposed same-sex marriage and previously rejected several bills introduced by the SPÖ, NEOS, and the Greens that would have legalized it prior to the court ruling.
 Kurz opposes same-sex marriage, and opined that inequality has already been eliminated with the introduction of registered partnerships.
 He commented: "the official recognition of homosexual couples and their right to adopt children already exists.
 Hence, legal discrimination is no more".